lerna/lerna/website/docs/features/cache-tasks.md

 :::info

-Note, `cacheableOperations` need to be side effect free, meaning that given the same input they should always result in the same output.
+Note, cacheable operations need to be side effect free, meaning that given the same input they should always result in the same output.
 As an example, e2e test runs that hit the backend API cannot be cached as the backend might influence the result of the test run.